mealycpp/ECE4301_Fall2025/Group B/Quiz1/README.md

 # Quiz 1

-This folder contains the draft of our powerpoint presentation on the topic of the Raspberry Pi 5's Crypto Engine for feedback Currently there is no demo or benchmarks
+This folder contains the draft of our powerpoint presentation on the topic of the Raspberry Pi 5's Crypto Engine for feedback Currently there is no benchmarks

 ## Contents
 - `slides.pptx` – Presentation draft